kittrz9/SDL_ProjectBase/README.md

 `controls.h` and `controls.c` are where the controls used in game are defined (in `controls.h`) and initialized (in `contorls.c`).

-`player.c` and `player.h` are just example source files for a simple entity to show how entities work.
+`player.c` and `player.h` are just example source files for a simple entity to show how entities work. should probably eventually move entities into their own directory like how the game states are.

 ### res/ directory
 the `res` directory is just where resources used in game are (Like images and stuff).
-It just has the Terminus TTF font (https://files.ax86.net/terminus-ttf/) for now.
+It just has the Terminus TTF font (https://files.ax86.net/terminus-ttf/) and a placeholder graphic to test texture rect animations for now.

 ---